In this article

-The long term capital gains from equity assets and stocks are tax free if the quantum of gains is less than Rs.
+The long term capital gains from equity assets and stocks are tax-free if the quantum of gains is less than Rs.
 1 Lakh.
-This corpus of capital gain is taxed at the rate of 10%.
+This corpus of capital gain is taxed at a rate of 10%.
 However, if the investor holds the funds for less than 12 months, the tax implication will be according to the short term capital gains order, i.e., at the rate of 15%.

 Who should Invest in Equity Savings Scheme?

-Also, investors with a time frame of less than 24 months for their investments can meet their needs with this investment option.
+Also, investors with a time frame of fewer than 24 months for their investments can meet their needs with this investment option.

 However, before investing, one should remember that these funds are not substitutes of other funds with pure equity holdings, especially for those with long-term investment portfolios.